Searching for Scholarships

 Once students get done investigating local opportunities, there are many free scholarship databases available online.
 Some websites offer paid searches that suggest students can get access to unlisted scholarships, but with the amount of information available for free through the Web, students should not have to pay to find what they need.

-Those who think they have become a victim of scholarship fraud should send an e-mail to the Department of Education’s Office of Inspector General at firstname.lastname@example.org or file an online complaint through the Federal Trade Commission at www.ftc.gov.
+Those who think they have become a victim of scholarship fraud should call the Department of Education’s Office of Inspector General at (800) 447-8477 or file an online complaint through the Federal Trade Commission.
 Fraud also should be reported to local law enforcement agencies and the State Attorney General’s Office.

 Once students have found scholarships they are interested in, they need to get some basic information together.
 Many scholarships will request a photo, a resume, recommendations, a high school transcript and an essay, so those items should be kept in a file so that they are easily available.

 Students can save themselves time by keeping track of the organizations and activities they have participated in since ninth grade and their awards and achievements.
 This will make writing an academic resume that much easier.

 Written recommendations should be obtained early from teachers, counselors, employers and others.
 These sources probably will receive multiple requests for recommendations, so it’s best for students to ask as soon as possible.
 Students should avoid getting recommendations from other students or relatives.